aqsarabia/aqsarabia/README.md

 - 👋 Hi, I’m @aqsarabia
 - 👀 I’m interested in generative AI
 -
 - 🌱 I’m currently learning Generative AI from governoer house
+- i am the student of miss hina naseer 💖

 - 📫 How to reach me i am also available on social media platforms
 - 😄 Pronouns: aqsooo